Policies & Procedures

 - For Professional and artistic services:

-- For purchases of commodities and equipment:
+- For purchases of commodities, equipment and supplies:

 - For construction-type work

 Greater than $77,700 ($78,300 as of July 01, 2015)